 To run a marathon involves dedication, commitment and energy.
 Neil Henderson, father of Patrick who is receiving therapy from VisAbility, has set himself a challenge.
 He’s going one step further, well quite a few steps really, to run an ultra-marathon.
 Known as the Yaberoo Trail Ultra it is 8km longer than a normal marathon.

-He’s raising funds for VisAbility to thank us for the ongoing support we’ve provided for his two-year-old.
+He’s raising funds for VisAbility to thank us for the ongoing early intervention support we’ve provided for his two-year-old.

 “We’ve had a challenging few years and running helps give me clarity.
 VisAbility has been amazing, helping to lighten the load,” he explains.